Enforcement Directorate Cases

 - The amendment introduced specific provisions for the attachment of assets related to foreign exchange violations, enabling quicker action against illicit transactions under Section 37A.

 - Fugitive Economic Offenders Act (FEOA), 2018: This Act was introduced to address the issue of economic offenders fleeing the country to avoid prosecution.
-It allows the ED to confiscate properties of individuals who are declared fugitive economic offenders and enables their extradition to India.
-This is governed by Section 2 and Section 12, which outline definitions and procedures related to fugitive economic offenders.
+It allows the ED to confiscate the properties of individuals who are declared fugitive economic offenders and enables their extradition to India.
+This is governed by Sections 2 and 12, which outline definitions and procedures related to fugitive economic offenders.

-- Criminal Law (Amendment) Ordinance, 1944: Amendments to this ordinance have provided the ED with authority under various sections related to economic offenses.
-Specifically, it has empowered the ED to attach properties in cases related to money laundering and other serious economic offenses as per provisions outlined in Sections related to property attachment procedures.
+- Criminal Law (Amendment) Ordinance, 1944: Amendments to this ordinance have provided the ED with authority under various Sections related to economic offenses.
+Specifically, it has empowered the ED to attach properties in cases of money laundering and other serious economic offenses, as per the provisions outlined in Sections related to property attachment procedures.

 Penalties for Violation of Relevant Laws